 HVAC systems provide a comfortable environment, both when it comes to temperature and humidity, as well as clean air indoors.
 Naturally, the size and power of these systems vary depending on the size of the area they regulate.
-This can be in both domestic settings as well as in commercial spaces such as airports, offices, the industrial- and hospitality industry.
+This can be in both domestic settings as well as in commercial spaces such as airports, offices, and in the industrial and hospitality industries.
 The design differs depending on their application and the functions of the building or vehicle.

 Aluminium and HVAC systems – a perfect fit

-Good air quality and temperature in (large) workspaces ensures a pleasant and healthy workplace.
-Aluminium parts can be integrated in indoor (parts of the) HVAC systems in the form of heatsinks and/or housing for boilers, vents and more.
-However, some of these heating and cooling systems are located on the outside of buildings.
+Having a good air quality and temperature in (large) workspaces ensures a pleasant and healthy workplace.
+Aluminium parts can be integrated in indoor parts of the HVAC systems in the form of heat sinks and/or housings for boilers, vents and more.
+In addition, some of these heating and cooling systems are located on the outside of buildings.

 The right choice of material and possible surface treatment is essential to prevent corrosion and extend the life of a product.
 This is not the only benefit aluminium has to offer.
 It is a metal with many qualities which benefit HVAC systems perfectly.
 Benefits such as:

-- Corrosion resistance: especially during outdoor use, but also indoor when in contact with liquids and/or condensation
+- Corrosion resistance during outdoor use, and indoors when in contact with liquids and/or condensation

 - Good surface quality and appearance